vadimtrifonov/PlutusPioneer/Week3/Week3.md

 * `txInfoValidRange :: POSIXTimeRange` - the time range during which this transaction is valid (infinite by default)
 * `txInfoSignatories :: [PubKeyHash]` - the list of public keys that have signed this transaction
 * `txInfoData :: [(DatumHash, Datum)]`
-	* Transactions that spend a script output need to include the *Datum* of it
+	* Transactions that spend a *Validator* script output need to include the *Datum* defined by this script.
-	* Transactions that send value (have output) to a script address have to include only the hash.
+	* Transactions that send tokens (produce an output) to a *Validator* script address have to include only its hash.

+## Handling time

-The time checking (whether it is in the range of `txInfoValidRange`) is done **before** a validator script is run.
+The time checking (whether it is in the range of `txInfoValidRange`) is done **before** a *Validator* script is run.
 This allows to keep the script execution fully deterministic.
 By default all transactions have an infinite time range.

 *Slot* is the time unit in Cardano, but Plutus is using epoch time; therefore, a conversion is required.
 However, there is no guarantee what the *slot* length will be in future.
-Thus the maximum `txInfoValidRange` is limited to up to **36 hours** in future or can be indefinite.
+Thus the maximum `txInfoValidRange` is limited to up to **36 hours** in future (or can be indefinite).

-`POSIXTimeRange` - alias of `Interval POSIXTime`
+`POSIXTimeRange` is a type synonym of `Interval POSIXTime` declared in `Plutus.V1.Ledger.Time` module.

 `Interval` fields: